michellelee42/SI507-HW6/README.md

 The color of the background of this page would be white without JavaScript.

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**\
+The boxes are gray because the 'background-color' is set for the <p> tags in the <style> tags, meaning css is taking some action.
+In order to make this into a different color, the color hex code just needs to be changed.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**\